esplito/coding-notes/css-for-js.dev/module-1-rendering-logic-1.md

 > Another way to phrase this: it's an element that _internally_ acts like a block element, but _externally_ acts like an inline element.
 The parent container will treat it as an inline element, since it's external.
 But the element itself can be styled like a block.

-The catch with using it is that it **does not line**
+The catch with using it is that it **does not line-wrap**, which is not good when using it on links in paragraphs.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzI2MDYyNzQsLTIxMDQ4MDA2NDUsLT
+eyJoaXN0b3J5IjpbMTE1ODc1MTA1MywtMjEwNDgwMDY0NSwtMT
-E1NDY2Njg5ODcsNDY5ODE2MDc5LDIwMjA4ODQ3NTYsLTEyMDk0
+U0NjY2ODk4Nyw0Njk4MTYwNzksMjAyMDg4NDc1NiwtMTIwOTQw
-MDk0NzUsLTE4NzY0MTMyMTAsLTE5MzEzMzEyMjEsMjIwMjE2OT
+OTQ3NSwtMTg3NjQxMzIxMCwtMTkzMTMzMTIyMSwyMjAyMTY5ND
-Q5LC03Njc1NTk1ODUsMTk0MzAyNTQ4MCwtMTk3NzYyNDE2Mywt
+ksLTc2NzU1OTU4NSwxOTQzMDI1NDgwLC0xOTc3NjI0MTYzLC0x
-MTQ2NjIxMTkwNCw3MjM1ODkxMSw0NjE4MDE0MTksMzA1NDQyNT
+NDY2MjExOTA0LDcyMzU4OTExLDQ2MTgwMTQxOSwzMDU0NDI1Nj
-Y2LC0yNzQwNDg3MjgsLTE4MDA1NzQzMzYsLTk0MzU0NDU4NCwt
+YsLTI3NDA0ODcyOCwtMTgwMDU3NDMzNiwtOTQzNTQ0NTg0LC0x
-MTcwOTgxMjk0MF19
+NzA5ODEyOTQwXX0=
 -->